 We recommend that students consult with Catholic Charities Immigration Legal Services for free legal aid for students interested in renewing DACA.
 Presently, individuals whose DACA expires into December 2019 can renew.

 Q. What happens if my DACA renewal request is currently pending?

-Q. I am a student with DACA status, is it OK to travel at this time?
+Q. I am a student with DACA status, is it OK to travel internationally at this time?

-Effective September 5, 2017, DHS will not approve any new applications for advance parole (approval to leave the country and re-enter the country and maintain DACA status).
+Currently USCIS is not accepting applications for advance parole (approval to leave the country and re-enter the country and maintain DACA status).
 Current DACA recipients are advised not to leave the country at this time as they may not be permitted to return to the United States.

 Q. What is the DREAM Act?

 On July 20, 2017, Senators Lindsey Graham (R-SC), Dick Durbin (D-IL), Jeff Flake (R-AZ), and Chuck Schumer (D-NY) introduced the Dream Act of 2017.
 It is a bipartisan bill that would provide a direct road to U.S. citizenship for people who are either undocumented, have DACA or temporary protected status (TPS), and who graduate from U.S. high schools and attend college, enter the workforce, or enlist in a military program.
 Additional information about the DREAM Act can be found here: https://www.nilc.org/issues/immigration-reform-and-executive-actions/dreamact/dream-act-2017-summary-and-faq/.

 Q. Are there resources available to students to help in renewing DACA?

 Georgetown has contracted with Catholic Charities Immigration Legal Services to offer free legal aid to students interested in renewing DACA.
 Information is available here: https://www.catholiccharitiesdc.org/ILS.
 In addition, students should contact the Office of Student Financial Services for support in renewing DACA.

 Q. How is the University supporting undocumented students?